 Beno Saradzic's Portfolio of Time Lapse Cinematography

-Here’s a collection of my client commissioned and personal time lapse films.
-They are all works of equal passion and dedication.
+Here’s a showcase of my client commissioned and personal time lapse films.
+They are all fruits of equal passion and dedication.

 I use variety of cameras, lenses and motion control equipment to create these works.
-I mostly use cameras and lenses from Canon, Fujifilm and Sigma.
+I mostly use cameras and lenses from Canon, Fujifilm and Nikon.
 I rely on a big variety of supporting equipment and accessories to create cinematic time lapse sequences from CamBlock, Syrp (Genie), CamTrac, Lil-Mule and others.
-I use Nisi filters, Gitzo and Manfrotto tripods, Really Right Stuff heads and clamps, Promote Remote Control and lots of other gadgets.
+I use Nisi filters, Gitzo and Manfrotto tripods, Really Right Stuff heads and clamps, Promote Remote Control and many other gadgets.

 The post-production aspect is an extremely important phase of a time lapse production.
 I spend a lot of time in Adobe Premiere, Lightroom, After Effects, Red Giant Suite and LR Timelapse to process, edit, grade and render my films.
 I work on a PC and Wacom pressure sensitive tablet with a pen and a Wacom mouse.
 I’ve worked in this configuration for nearly 20 years.
 Don’t trust anyone who tells you that you need a Mac to be creative.
 It’s just a tool.

 About the soundtracks: Some of the soundtracks featured in my films have been carefully chosen library tracks and they work very well in some cases, although my absolutely preferred way is to hire a music composer who can read my mind and be able to write and produce a soundtrack specifically for my film.
 That’s not an easy feat.

 My most favourite music composer is Vladimir Persan, a multi-talented genius from Azerbaijan who is based in Dubai.
 He’s been with me from the very beginning and I owe him a lot for the success I’ve had in my time lapse filmmaking career.